harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-on-prem-release-notes.md

 * The expressions `$ami.newAsgName` and `$ami.oldAsgName` for AMI Blue Green incrementally shift traffic workflows weren't set correctly.
 (CDS-36563, ZD-29905)
 * For Deployment Freeze, an empty description was getting saved in the database.
 (CDS-36562, ZD-29969)
 * Incorrect Delegate selection logs were getting displayed when a Step failed or was skipped.
 (CDS-36480, ZD-29628)
-* Approval step with slack had an issue in very corner case which was fixed​.
+* Approval step with slack had an issue in very corner case which was fixed.
 (CDS-36429)
 * The users were not getting redirected to the Pipeline execution / Workflow execution page based on the Pipeline / Workflow.
 (CDS-36352, ZD-29800)
 * Error Message "Duplicate State" was not displaying "Duplicate Step Name" and was displaying an incomplete notification.
 (CDS-36298, ZD-29769)
 * Jira's issue metadata was not being fetched correctly.
 (CDS-36158, ZD-29622, ZD-29628, ZD-29775)